 John Adams (William Daniels, in a tour de force performance) and others are trying to convince Thomas Jefferson (Ken Howard, also excellent) to write the Declaration.
 Jefferson rebuffs Adams, explaining he is leaving Philadelphia to return to Virginia, because “I’ve not seen my wife in six months.”
 Adams replies, “Jefferson, will you be a patriot, or a lover?”
 Jefferson pauses and announces his choice: he’ll be a lover.
 Adams — who is obnoxious and disliked — won’t give in.
 He insists, demands, and cajoles until Jefferson complains that he “burns” for his wife.

 It is that word, “burns,” that was apparently too much for the Virginia schools.
 How ironic that this mild innuendo — and that’s elevating it far beyond its rightful level in the lexicon — would be deemed too much for students in Jefferson’s home colony to hear.
-That this is happening in the year 2024, when real sexual language is pervasive in music, TV, radio (and certainly in the schoolyard), makes it even more ludicrous.
+That this was happening in the year 2004, when real sexual language was pervasive in music, TV, radio (and certainly in the schoolyard), makes it even more ludicrous.

 What were the Virginia school bureaucrats afraid of?
 That they’d have to explain the meaning of the words in that scene?
 It’s not like Jefferson says he burns because of his wife (then you’d have to explain STDs to the kids), but rather for his wife, a concept which can be easily explained, without even bringing sex into it.
 Tell any inquisitive kid that it is Jefferson’s love for his wife that burns inside him.
 That’s simple.
 So simple, in fact, that if you can’t handle this one, you shouldn’t be an educator.